-- Can commit at least 16 hours per week and a full academic year (9-12 months)
+- Can commit to at least 16 hours per week and a full academic year (9-12 months)

 - Can commit to CDLN being their sole internship site

-- Is interested in providing direct therapy services to children, adults, and families
+- Is interested in providing direct therapy services to children, adult, and families

 How to Apply

 Interested students should contact Intern Program Supervisor Cassie Loller at email@example.com or by calling (520) 471-5607.